SuadeLabs/fire/documentation/properties/type.md

 - credit card receivables, and
 - leasing receivables.

 ### index_linked
-Index-linked securities are securities whose notional amount and interest amount are linked on the intial and final values of an index, generally an inflation index
+Index-linked securities are securities whose notional amount and interest amount are linked on the intial and final values of an index, generally an inflation index.

 [ecbexamples]: https://www.ecb.europa.eu/pub/pdf/other/ecb-boe_case_better_functioning_securitisation_marketen.pdf

+### index
+Index securities are reference records recording the details of an index using the index_composition field.

 # Account